 Easy, no bake lactation cookies are really great for the new mom on her breastfeeding journey.
 Get lots of great nutrients that can help with your milk supply and give yourself a nice little snack.

 - 1 cup of milk

 - 1 cup of unsweetened cocoa

 - 2 tsp vanilla

-Add the pot mixture to the dry ingredients and combine.
+- Add the mixture from the pot to the dry ingredients and combine

 To purchase Brewer’s Yeast, you can use my affiliate link here.